This tutorial is on creating wonderful and fun dictionary art using paper embroidery.

-Top tip: I know some people are a bit squeamish about tearing up dictionaries.
+Top tip: I know some people are squeamish about tearing up dictionaries.
 For some, it just seems wrong.
-If you are one of these people, then you can always use a photocopy instead.
-However, this embroidered art does work better on the original thinner book pages.
+You can always use a photocopy instead if you are one of these people.
+However, this embroidered art does work better on the original, thinner book pages.

-2. Next, tape the dictionary page to a piece of printer paper.
+Step 2: Next, tape the dictionary page to printer paper.
 Then put this paper into your printer’s paper feed and print the image of your choice onto the page.
-Print a dummy run first, to ensure that the image prints the right way up and is to scale.
+Print a dummy run first to ensure that the image prints the right way up and is to scale.

-I made a mistake when I first printed the poppy seed head onto the poppy dictionary page, the image printed upside down.
+I made a mistake when I first printed the poppy seed head onto the poppy dictionary page; the image was printed upside down.
 I had to reprint the same image again.
 This time on a dictionary page with the word seed on it.

 Embroidery on Paper

-6. Thread a sharp embroidery needle with embroidery thread.
-I used all six strands of embroidery thread in the needle.
+Step 6: Thread a sharp embroidery needle with embroidery thread.
+I used all six strands of embroidery thread.
 The idea with the dictionary art was to enhance the printed images with stitches on the paper.

 Just pick a particular element in the picture to stitch over.
 For example, I just embroidered the red stripes on the hot air balloon and left the others.

-The idea is that you can still see some of the printed image and dictionary words as well as the embroidery.
+You can still see some of the printed images, and dictionary words, under the embroidery.

-I used very simple satin embroidery stitches to fill in sections of colour on the images.
+I used short satin embroidery stitches to fill in sections of colour on the images.
 To outline an image, I used a chain stitch.
-For the poppy seed head, I used a few French knots at the top.
+I used a few French knots at the top for the poppy seed head.
 But I do need to practice my French knots a bit more!

-Top tip: Make sure you use a sharp embroidery needle that will easily pierce the dictionary pages.
-Sometimes embroidery/cross stitch needles are blunt, as they are designed to go through the cloth that has pre-stitched holes in it.
+Top tip: Use a sharp embroidery needle to pierce dictionary pages easily.
+Sometimes embroidery/cross stitch needles are blunt, designed to go through the cloth with pre-stitched holes.